-Taliban, Afghan security forces hug during Eid ceasefire
+Eid celebrations in Afghanistan marred by deadly bombing

 Afghan journalists, students and diplomats have all reported witnessing the unusual scenes of reconciliation via Twitter over the past two days.
 Photos and videos purported to show handshakes and hugs in many parts of the country.

 However, the mood of optimism was overshadowed by a blast Saturday in the eastern Nangarhar province, with both Taliban and civilians among at least 20 people killed, according to local officials.
-It was unclear who was responsible for the blast.

 At least 16 people were also injured in the explosion, which occurred about 5:15 p.m. local time (8:45 a.m.
 ET) at a gathering of Taliban and Afghan civilians in the province's Rodat district, provincial spokesman Ataullah Khogyani said.
 The wounded have been taken to hospitals for treatment, he said.

-Afghan diplomat Zardasht Shams tweeted, "Interesting images from across Afghanistan on the eve of Eid Day #ceasefire Afghan Army & Taliban hugging each other.
+Afghan diplomat Zardasht Shams on Friday tweeted, "Interesting images from across Afghanistan on the eve of Eid Day #ceasefire Afghan Army & Taliban hugging each other.
 May this ceasefire sustains forever."

 CNN cannot independently verify those images, but a freelance journalist confirmed he saw similar scenes in Logar province on Friday and Saturday.